woollysocks/neural-editor/README.md

 This project takes the Neural Editor and trains it using semi-amortized inference as described in [Semi-Amortized Variational Autoencoders](https://arxiv.org/abs/1802.02550) by Kim et al. (2018).

 A detailed README for the original codebase can be found [here](https://github.com/kelvinguu/neural-editor/tree/readme).
-Not that this forked repo does not require using docker.
+Note that this forked repo does not require using docker.

 The requirements needed for this code are listed in requirements.txt.
 Please note that this code is written in python v2.7 using pytorch v.0.1.12 (installation instructions are [here](https://pytorch.org/get-started/previous-versions/)).